jaanga/sp500/readme.md

-<span style=display:none; >[You are now in GitHub source code view - click this button to view Read Me file as a web page]( http://jaanga.github.io/sp500/ "View file as a web page." ) </span>
+<span style=display:none; >[You are now in a GitHub source code view - click this button to view this read me file as a web page]( http://jaanga.github.io/sp500/ "View file as a web page." ) </span>
 <input type=button value='You are now in GitHub web page view - Click this button to view Read Me file as source code' onclick=window.location.href='https://github.com/jaanga/sp500/'; />

 [Jaanga]( http://jaanga.github.io/ ) &raquo;